Common Placement Test Basics

 A remote testing option for College Credit Placement Testing via the ACCUPLACER Next Generation Exam (equivalent to the PERT) is available for current or accepted EFSC students who need to take a common college credit placement test.
-Remote options are available for several other tests, and starting in mid-August, EFSC Assessment Centers will add on-campus options for select exams not available remotely.
+Remote options are available for several other tests, plus EFSC Assessment Centers have begun on-campus options for select exams not available remotely, including limited PERT testing, Mon. - Thurs.
+9 AM - 1:45 PM.
 Click for Virtual & On-Campus Testing Availability and information on how to register or request testing.
 Visit the Virtual Student Services Guide for contact information.

 Students are required to present test scores from a common placement test prior to registering for classes, unless they meet exemption status.
 At Eastern Florida State College, the following tests are accepted:

 - Florida Postsecondary Education Readiness Test (PERT)

 - Accuplacer Computerized Placement Test/FELPT (Florida Entry-Level Placement Test)

 Scores must be current, which means the test was not taken more than two years prior to starting classes at EFSC.

 At Eastern Florida, in accordance with state law related to Developmental Education Reform, students are either considered “exempt” from placement testing or they are considered “traditional placement” if they do not meet the state guidelines for exemption.